PerMalmberg/du-unit-testing/README.md

 # du-unit-testing

-The files in this repository sets up a runtime environment to be used when running unit tests for code targeting Dual Universe suing the [Busted](https://lunarmodules.github.io/busted) unit testing framework
+The files in this repository sets up a runtime environment to be used when running unit tests for code targeting Dual Universe using the [Busted](https://lunarmodules.github.io/busted) unit testing framework

 ## Instructions